A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Standard polynomials as syntactic terms over common meadows

 \section{Standard polynomials as syntactic terms over common meadows}

-Working with standard polynomials over rings and fields does not involve syntax or $\bot$.
-Here we collect some results on standard polynomials over fields and, in particular, (i) formalise syntactic terms for standard polynomials and (ii) establish a two-way transformation between standard polynomials and their formal syntactic counterparts.
+In conventional algebra, working with standard polynomials over rings and fields does not involve syntax nor, of course, $\bot$.
+Here we collect some results on standard polynomials over fields and, in particular, (i) formalise standard polynomials as syntactic terms over signatures and (ii) establish a two-way transformation between standard polynomials and their formal syntactic counterparts.
+Note that working with standard polynomials in ring theory involve convenient short-cuts that need to be made explicit when polynomials are formally expressed syntactically as terms; for example, the role of coefficients in normal forms.